 The National Museum of Computing, Cyber Security Conference and the UCAS Convention.

 ICT and computing courses develop you to the highest standard with a range of skills from computer systems and networks to advanced database design and software development.
 Whether you’re beginning your career, want to retrain within ICT or want to study for fun, our courses will meet your needs and interests.
-NHC courses prepare you for entry level employment in jobs such as:
+NHC courses prepare you for employment in jobs such as:

 Web developer: also known as web designers or producers, this job comprises everything related to creating and building websites – from what they look like to the general public, to how they’re constructed and held together behind the scenes.
 The job is both technical and creative, as it involves lots of programming and problem solving, but you also get to play with how a webpage looks and feels.

-Programmers/applications developers: applications developers programme codes, create and maintain programs and apps.
+Programmers/applications developers: applications developers programme codes, create and maintain programmes and apps.
 You’ll specialise in a certain field (i.e. mobile phones or offices suites) and have expert knowledge of that computer language.
 You may also be commissioned by clients to come up with a solution to specific app or computing need that they have.
 You’ll develop apps from the initial idea, through the building and testing stage, to going live and then repairing or modifying after that.

 Customer ICT/technical support: in this profession, you troubleshoot all manner of ICT-related problems.
 You’ll work on the helpdesk of major hardware and software suppliers and manufacturers.
 You’ll use your wide-ranging tech knowledge and communication skills to provide support to end-user businesses and customers and resolve any issues they may be experiencing.